near/docs/docs/4.tools/cli.md

 ---

 :::info

-The NEAR CLI also comes with an implementation in rust called [`near-cli-rs`](https://github.com/near/near-cli-rs)
+The NEAR CLI also comes with an implementation in Rust called [`near-cli-rs`](https://github.com/near/near-cli-rs).

 :::

 ## Overview {#overview}